Non-Standard Interactions and Prospects for Studying Standard Parameter Degeneracies in DUNE and T2HKK: Introduction

-An alternative phenomena to explain neutrino flavor transitions, on the basis of NSI, was first proposed by Wolfenstein\cite{wolf}.
-Although, we know that they will show their effect in neutrino oscillation experiments at sub-leading level but, are important, with the emergence of next generation experiments like T2HK\cite{t2hk}, DUNE\cite{dune}, T2HKK\cite{t2hkk} etc., where such type of interactions can be probed.
+An alternative phenomena to explain neutrino flavor transitions, on the basis of NSI, was first proposed by Wolfenstein\cite{wolfenstein}.
+Although, we know that they will show their effect in neutrino oscillation experiments at sub-leading level but, are important, with the emergence of next generation experiments like Tokai-to-Hyper-Kamiokande(T2HK)\cite{t2hk}, Deep Underground Neutrino Experiment(DUNE) \cite{dune}, Tokai-to Hyper-Kamiokande-and-Korea(T2HKK)\cite{t2hkk} etc., where such type of interactions can be probed.
 In general, the NSIs may manifest itself in propagation of neutrino through matter and the processes involved in its creation and detection.
 The possible manifestations of NSIs have been widely studied in the literature and bounds on NSI parameters have been derived from various experiments\cite{biggio,ohlsson2,ohlsson,miranda}.
 Furthermore, the model-independent bounds on NSI in production and detection regions are an order of magnitude stronger than the matter NSI\cite{biggio}.
-In this work, we focus on matter NSI which can be defined by dimension-six four-fermion operators as\cite{op1,op2}
+In this work, we focus on matter NSI which can be defined by dimension-six four-fermion operators given by\cite{wolfenstein,op2}

 where $\alpha,\beta=e,\mu,\tau$, $\mathcal{K}=L,R$, $\zeta=u,d,e$ and $\epsilon_{\alpha\beta}^{\zeta \mathcal{K}}$ are dimensionless parameters indicating the strength of the new interaction having units of $G_{F}$.
-To probe matter NSI long baseline neutrino experiments(LBNE) are ideal because they are more sensitive towards neutral current interactions.
-The next generation LBNE such as Deep Underground Neutrino Experiment(DUNE)\cite{dune}, Tokai-to-Hyper-Kamiokande(T2HK)\cite{t2hk} and Tokai-to Hyper-Kamiokande-and-Korea(T2HKK)\cite{t2hkk} may reach the sensitivity to reveal NSI in neutrino sector.
+To probe matter NSI long baseline neutrino experiments(LBNE) are ideal and the neutral current(NC) interactions which affect the neutrino propagation coherently can also be studied at far detectors.
+The next generation LBNE such as DUNE, T2HK and T2HKK may reach the sensitivity to reveal NSI in neutrino sector.

 In the leptonic sector, the $CP$ violation can render leptogenesis mechanism which in turn may shed light on baryogenesis\cite{lep1,lep2}.
-It is very difficult to measure leptonic $CP$-violation in presence of NSI as it will is get bewildered by the existence of possible $CP$-violation generated by NSI itself.
+It is very difficult to measure leptonic $CP$-violation in presence of NSI as it will get bewildered by the existence of possible $CP$-violation generated by NSI itself.
 Undoubtedly, the existence of NSI have opened an entirely new window to explore NP beyond standard model.